Disha (film)

 Disha (English: Direction) was a 1990 Hindi film directed by Sai Paranjpye, based on the plight of immigrant workers in urban India, starring Shabana Azmi, Nana Patekar and Om Puri in lead roles.

 The film was a part of the Indian Panorama at the International Film Festival of India.
 It was awarded the Best Jury and Most Popular film award at Rencontres Cinematographiques.

+Plot

+The Story is about a little village of Bakuri, where water scarcity leads to a man named Parshuram Sarpat, to continuously dig for water resulting in the recognition as 'The pagal parsha'.
+Vasanta, another young man who gets married on insistence of his father to Phulwanti.
+Soma, who sees the MUMBAI as the solution for his unemployment.